-The taxpayer can claim deduction under this section if he/she has actually made payment of a home loan.
-You can claim the deduction even if it is not present in your form 16, provided, you have supporting documents with you.
+Note: The taxpayer can claim a deduction under this section if interest is payable and the individual has not actually made payment of a home loan.
+You can claim the deduction even if it is not present in your Form 16, provided, you have supporting documents with you.

-No, taxpayers cannot claim deduction u/s 80EEA if they are claiming section 80EE.
+No, taxpayers cannot claim a deduction u/s 80EEA if they are claiming a deduction under section 80EE.

-Yes, deduction under both sections can be claimed simultaneously subject to other conditions.
+Yes, the taxpayer can claim a deduction under both sections subject to other conditions.

-Before section 80EEA, taxpayers used to claim 80EE.
-If the loan is sanctioned during FY 16-17 you get deduction u/s 80EE.
-Under this, taxpayers can avail income tax benefits of Interest on home loans taken for a residential house.
-These benefits have a maximum exemption limit of Rs.
-50,000 per FY.
-The exemption can be availed by all types of taxpayers until they repay their loan amount.
+Before the introduction of section 80EEA, taxpayers had the option to avail a deduction u/s 80EE.
+If the loan is sanctioned during FY 16-17 deduction u/s 80EE can be claimed.
+Under this, taxpayers can avail income tax benefits of Interest on home loans taken for first-time home buyer maximum of up to INR 50,000.
+The exemption can be availed until they repay their loan amount.